Hiring a web designer (or web design company) can be a confusing task if you aren't sure what to look for.

 In short: the final cost should reflect your requirements.
 If you want a small brochure site that does nothing more than provide information about your company and services it's likely the cost should be reasonably low.
 However, if your site needs more functionality you should expect the price to rise.
 For example, if you want to sell products online or send out newsletters to your subscriber list this will increase the price.
 You will also need to consider other costs like purchasing stock images, producing graphics (like a logo), writing content (perhaps using the services of a copywriter), web hosting, domain name purchase and ongoing maintenance.

 Avoid web designers who offer fixed price packages or cheap websites; it's asking for trouble.
 Remember, you get what you pay for.
-The last thing you want is a rubbishy looking website or one that doesn't work on a mobile phone.
+The last thing you want is a rubbishy looking website that uses free Wordpress plug-ins (potentially full of bugs) or one that doesn't work on a mobile phone and can't be updated very easily.

 It's probably a good idea to negotiate a fixed price deal based on all your requirements and timescales.
 If you ask for something extra after a price has been agreed, then expect to pay more.